punishell/bbtips/README.md

 X-Forwarded-For: ${payload}
 Use longstring parameters for stacktrace.
 WAFBYPASS ?page=";confirm`1`//   Rightwards -> 302; ?pag%65=";confirm`1`//   Rightwards -> 200 + XSS!
+When testing nodejs site add %ff at the end of url https://target.com/%ff, most of times cause error and return stacktrace with full path
 ```

 # Authentication & Autorization